awsdocs/amazon-ses-developer-guide/doc-source/dedicated-ips.md

 | [Provides known IP addresses that never change](#dedicated-ips-known-addresses) | No | Yes |

 **Important**
-If you do not plan to send large volumes of email on a regular and predictable basis, we recommend using shared IP addresses\.
-If you use dedicated IP addresses in situations where you are sending low volumes of mail, or if your sending patterns are highly irregular, you will experience deliverability issues\.
+If you don't plan to send large volumes of email on a regular and predictable basis, we recommend that you use shared IP addresses\.
+If you use dedicated IP addresses in situations where you are sending low volumes of mail, or if your sending patterns are highly irregular, you might experience deliverability issues\.

 ## Ease of Setup<a name="dedicated-ips-simplicity"></a>

-If you choose to use shared IP addresses, then you do not need to perform any additional configuration; your Amazon SES account is ready to send email as soon as you verify an email address and move out of the sandbox\.
+If you choose to use shared IP addresses, then you don't need to perform any additional configuration\.
+Your Amazon SES account is ready to send email as soon as you verify an email address and move out of the sandbox\.

-If you choose to lease dedicated IP addresses, you must determine how many dedicated IP addresses you need, submit a request, and optionally set up dedicated IP pools\.
+If you choose to lease dedicated IP addresses, you have to [submit a request](dedicated-ip-case.md) and optionally [configure dedicated IP pools](dedicated-ip-pools.md)\.

 ## Reputation Managed by AWS<a name="dedicated-ips-managed-reputation"></a>